Americans are not getting their recommended vaccinations, putting themselves and others at risk of serious disease.

 Another new guideline says young people vaccinated for HPV before age 15 only need two doses given at least five months apart rather than three doses.
 If you’re older than 15 and haven’t been vaccinated yet, you will still need three rounds of the vaccination.

-Also new this year, people with liver disease should get the hepatitis B vaccine, which protects against liver cancer.
+People with liver disease should get the hepatitis B vaccine, which protects against liver cancer.
 People with HIV or human immunodeficiency virus need two doses of a meningococcal vaccine.

 If you are unsure about whether you are up-to-date on your vaccines, schedule an appointment with a Novant Health provider.